The SPOT Award nomination process for FY22 is currently closed. The nomination form will reopen when FY23 funds are available.

 - Approved awards are submitted into ServiceNow for payroll processing;

-- Awardee is notified and receives certificate and cash award in their upcoming paycheck.
+- Awardee is notified and receives a certificate and cash award in their upcoming paycheck.